blakemoore-dev/testcs/README.md

-# PracticeCSharp
+# TestCS

-Repository for classwork from Udemy.
+#### A repository for classwork assignments: uploaded upon completion and ready for review and critique.